aychen5/anniechen/posts/tips-for-fb-conjoints.markdown

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 The process of fielding a web survey can be split into two distinct components: using the service that hosts the survey and deployment of your survey on a distrbution platform.
 With many services (like Qualtrics), there often exists an option to combine these steps, so that you may be minimally concerned about the sampling process.
-This guide specifically tackles the practical implementation of conjoint experiments on Qualtrics disseminated through Facebook advertisements.
+This three-part guide specifically tackles the practical implementation of conjoint experiments on Qualtrics using Facebook advertisements as a survey distribution mechanism.
+Along the way, we will take a brief detour (PART 2) to consider conjoints on mobile devices.

 If you are reading this, I assume you have some knowledge of the aims of conjoint analysis, have deemed that this design is appropriate for your research goals, and seek the means to carry it out.
 I also assume that you have a working knowledge of Qualtrics.

 Obligatory caveat: I am by no means an expert in web development.
 These tips are derived from my experience figuring out how to do this, and may not reflect the most efficient modes of implementation.
+I come at this from the perspective of a social scientist.

 ## PART 1: Building Conjoints in Qualtrics